11.07.2019 in Exploratory

 Ceramic Art Pottery Essay

-Ceramic art pottery is described by art objects like tiles, figures and table ware which are made from clay, a number of the same materials are regarded as fine art and others referred as decorative or applied art.
-They are always done by a group of people with the knowledge and skills of pottery.
-Ceramic art has a long history depicted in most of the developed cultures; this is seen by the evidence of the art that is left from the ancient time.
-The ceramic art dates in more than two millenniums ago and the cultures noted to have engaged in the practice include the Greek, Japanese, Persian, and the Chinese.
+Ceramic art pottery is defined by art objects such as tiles, figures, and tableware, which are made from clay.
+Some of these materials are regarded as fine art, while others are referred to as decorative or applied art.
+Typically, this art form is created by a group of people with knowledge and skills in pottery.
+Ceramic art has a long history depicted in most developed cultures; this is evidenced by the art that remains from ancient times.
+Ceramic art dates back more than two millennia, and the cultures noted to have engaged in the practice include Greek, Japanese, Persian, and Chinese cultures.

 Type of assignment